 These are bungalows with kitchens, private bathrooms, free WiFi and barbecue facilities.
 It’s a 7-minute walk to the beach.

 For more options, check out other hotels on Easter Island here.

 Planning and Packing for Easter Island

 I hope this blog is useful resource for you – but I always use Lonely Planet to get the big picture.
 Use it as a useful resource than a travel bible so that you don’t miss out on loads of awesome things and places and experiences that aren’t listed in it.
-You can buy the Easter Island Lonely Planet here.
-Also use my Trip Planner for a break down of each step of planning and preparing for your vacation.

 When you are ready for your trip, check my Essential Packing List to make sure you have everything you need for your trip.

 In addition to accommodation, planning and flights, you should always have travel insurance, just in case.
 I have written a guide to buying travel insurance, which you should read if you have questions about travel insurance.

 A great insurance option is World Nomads.
 You can book it here.

 Why buy travel insurance from World Nomads.com?
 Well, it’s backed by specialist insurers and global assistance partners, which is important because you don’t want to mess around with some dodgy company.
 Plus they let you make a micro donation when you sign up, so you can give a little back and support a community development project, which is cool.